SmokeShine/obsidian_backup/Fleeting Notes/Federated Learning.md

 		- Good latency
 	- Model is initialized centrally and each client receives a copy of the model
 - Centralized model receives the gradient updates
+	- A model checkpoint is sent to client with configuration
+		- Clients use this model to train with their local data
 	- Uses [[Secure Aggregation Principle]]
 	- Could be poisoned
 	- some clients may use the model more and hence send more updates than others